qinshirl/Lab2_act1/recipe.md

-# Delicious Chocolate Cake Recipe
+# Delicious Chocolate Cake (?)
+Recipe

 ## Ingredients:
-- 2 cups all-purpose flour
-- 1 3/4 cups granulated sugar
-- 3/4 cup unsweetened cocoa powder
+- Water
-- ...
+- Kettle

 ## Instructions:
-1. Preheat the oven to 350°F (175°C).
+1. Preheat the kettle to room temperature
-2. In a large bowl, whisk together the flour, sugar, and cocoa powder.
+2. Add water to the kettle
-3. ...
+3. Boil the water
+4. Wait for the water to cool a little
+5. Drink the water